justintolman/easy_http2_ws/README.md

 	navmenu: true,
 	...

-include <!--ehw-menu--> in a template or template base file in the location where you want the menu.
-The root tag of the resulting tree will be <ehw-menu id="ehw-menu-root"> you can make a WebComponent class or use css to control its look and behavior.
+include &lt;!--ehw-menu--> in a template or template base file in the location where you want the menu.
+The root tag of the resulting tree will be &lt;ehw-menu id="ehw-menu-root"> you can make a WebComponent class or use css to control its look and behavior.
 It will also auto generate the file ehw_nav_map.html if it's not present.
-If you want to customize this file make an ehw_nav_map.z_part.html
+If you want to customize this file make an ehw_nav_map.z_part.html A Javascript module version can be added with &lt;!--ehw-jsmenu==>.

 The output will be in the format below.